night-fury-me/cuda-environment/README.md

 # CUDA Environment Manager

-This CLI tool helps to manage CUDA-enabled Docker containers easily.
+This cli-tool helps to manage CUDA-enabled Docker containers easily.
 It provides functionality to build-image, create, list, and remove Docker containers based on the "gpu-jupyter" image.

 ## Pre-requisites